MissKateD/project_2/README.md

 Science has improved in determining what factors can lead to Heart Disease to help us improve factors we can control to live better lives.
 The aim of this project is to determine if we can use Machine Learning in order to determine if a person has a higher chance at suffering from Heart Disease.
 We will determine what the threshold is for the cumulative stats that determine the increased possibilty of Heart Disease using measurable statistics.

-##About The Data
+## About The Data
-###Data Source
+### Data Source
-we will be using data sourced from [UC Irvine's Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
+We will be using data sourced from [UC Irvine's Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
 That data was created from the following contributors:

 * Hungarian Institute of Cardiology.
 Budapest: Andras Janosi, M.D.
 * University Hospital, Zurich, Switzerland: William Steinbrunn, M.D.